tonymm81/web_page/README.md

 bug: Fix the textfields that when user saves the data fields must become empty.

 bug: the map loop throws an error and i think that interface is empty?
 I have to make a temp array and after that array i can save it to interface.
 (This bug fixed.)
 Plan: make edit button work.
 report : In emåployee view you can delete now what there are saved now.

 version 134
 Added some photos to about me page and projects page.
-Also make routing work to this pages
+Also make routing work to this pages is startpage i added a dialog where is littlebit information about the page.
+I made the interface to forecast where we can save the json data what needed and printout it to list with icons.